Investing A Bonus Tax Efficiently

 Your 50s and 60s can be an expensive period – you may want to help children out financially, do work on your home or see the world.
 Your pension might be a tempting pot of cash now that you can access it from age 55.
 But while dipping into your pension might be easy, it could cost you a fortune in tax.

 Only the first 25% of any withdrawal is paid tax free; the remaining 75% will be added to your income for the year and taxed at your marginal rate.
 It may even bump you up a tax bracket and make you a higher or additional-rate taxpayer overnight.
-Consider using other assets – such as ISAs – first, especially as they will form part of your estate for Inheritance Tax purposes, while pensions are not subject to Inheritance Tax.

 Use your Gifting Allowance